MercersKitchen/Mercer-s-Kitchen-is/README.md

 New Spaces because of computer science, robotics, and networking

-New Program because of QE Capacity: Innovate (Farm Bot, Robotic Hydro Ponics)
+New Program because of QE Capacity: Innovate (Farm Bot, Robotic Hydroponics)

 Electrostatic Tools & PowerPoint of workstation images

 Where do files live?
 - Server, Hard Drive, "Cloud"
-- File Strucutre and Organization
+- File Structure and Organization
 - Back up and using various software
 - Accessing notes and examples with comments

-Projects and Asignments End in Authentic Evaluation, Assessment
+Projects and Assignments End in Authentic Evaluation, Assessment
-- Evaluation is through Industry Personel (owners and others) and Post Secondary Staff (professors, grad students, students)
+- Evaluation is through Industry Personnel (owners and others) and Post Secondary Staff (professors, grad students, students)
 - Presentations to them on a specific date (similar to exam date)
 - End of year
-- Consistent with Advanced Placement Digital Portfolio submissions (Computer Scinece Principles or Capstone Project)
+- Consistent with Advanced Placement Digital Portfolio submissions (Computer Science Principles or Capstone Project)
 - Complete with Logo, Colours, and caption: "CS Pitches"

 Consider Links to Various Public Repositories
 - Clubs adn Teams
-- Physical Computing, High School Edition: CS, Robotics, Networking, and expension of Scinece 5 and 9, Physics 20 & 30 Curriculum similarities
+- Physical Computing, High School Edition: CS, Robotics, Networking, and extension of Science 5 and 9, Physics 20 & 30 Curriculum similarities

-Communcation
+Communication
-- CS Pitches: Computer Science, Robotics, Netowrking Project-based learning
+- CS Pitches: Computer Science, Robotics, Networking Project-based learning
 - TedX Presentation, Skills Alberta Presentation Competition
 - Developers Outreach

+Whole School Projects and Initiatives
+- "Good for a Sub" encourages Substitutes and students to increase low key learning in the classroom, especially with information and topics that is unique or specialized to teachers and students
+  - <a href="https://drive.google.com/drive/folders/10gdeYqGnsrFZ6rP3-5W6h3_KaA_YdTNS">Private Files and Ideas</a>

 Lifelong Interests
 - Firstaid: Currently an active member of the Canadian Ski Patrol, former lifeguard